djalbat/murmuration/README.md

 These messages are meant to help with debugging simple mistakes such as providing incorrect configuration.
 If you do not find them helpful, do not provide a `log` object and be assured that the errors are always returned by way of callback function arguments for you to deal with as you see fit.

-### Making use of migrations
+## Migrations

-The migration functionality will definitely not suit every use case, however it can provide surety for small applications running on multiple Node instances connecting to a single MariaDB instance.
+The migration functionality will definitely not suit every use case, however it can provide surety for small applications running on multiple Node instances connecting to a single database instance.
 It is essential that the prescriptions below are followed pretty much to the letter.
 Failing to do so will doubtless result in failure.

 The `migrate()` function takes the usual `configuration` argument followed by `migrationsDirectoryPath` argument and a `callback` argument.
 The callback is called with the usual `error` argument, which is truthy if the migrations have succeeded and falsey otherwise.